Pratham-Sangurdekar/rizzume-backend1/README.md

 	•	Ranks resumes based on similarity scores and shows the top 3 most relevant matches.
 	•	Optionally, adds a keyword-based weight using YAKE for extra precision.

-⸻

-Why These NLP Techniques Were Chosen
+##Why These NLP Techniques Were Chosen

 This project focuses on methods that are university-level but still powerful and practical: